Formality properties of finitely generated groups and Lie algebras: Seifert fibered manifolds

 \begin{corollary} Let $\eta\colon M\to \Sigma_g$ be an orientable Seifert fibered space with $g>0$.
 Then $M$ admits a minimal model with positive Hirsch weights. \end{corollary}

 \begin{proof} We know from \S\ref{subsec:surf} that the minimal model $\cM(\Sigma_g)$ is formal, and generated in degree one (since $g>0$).
-By Corollary \ref{cor:filtmin}, $\cM(\Sigma_g)$ is isomorphic to a minimal model of $\Sigma_g$ with positive Hirsch weights; denote this model by $\mathcal{H}(\Sigma_g)$.

-By Theorem \ref{thm:seifertmodel} and Lemma \ref{lem:Hirschext}, the Hirsch extension $\mathcal{H}(\Sigma_g)\otimes \bigwedge(c)$ is a minimal model for $M$, generated in degree one.
+By Theorem \ref{thm:filtmin}, $\cM(\Sigma_g)$ is isomorphic to a minimal model of $\Sigma_g$ with positive Hirsch weights; denote this model by $\mathcal{H}(\Sigma_g)$.
+By Theorem \ref{thm:seifertmodel} and Lemma \ref{lem:Hirschext}, the Hirsch extension $\mathcal{H}(\Sigma_g)\otimes_{\k} \bigwedge(c)$ is a minimal model for $M$, generated in degree one.
 Moreover, the weight of $c$ equals $1$ if $e(\eta)= 0$, and equals $2$ if $e(\eta)\neq 0$.
 Clearly, the differential $d$ is homogeneous with respect to these weights, and this completes the proof. \end{proof}